paynl/woocommerce-plugin/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 3.5.0 =
+Updated SDK
+Using local images for payment methods
 = 3.4.6 =
 Minor bugfix in setting a canceled order
 = 3.4.5 =